OlehPryshchepa/taxi-service/README.md

 ﻿# taxi-service
-A project that shows my practical skills in the following things, Java, OOP, SOLID, JDBC, Java Web, JSP, JSTL, as well as SQL was used with relationship building.
+A project that shows my practical skills in the following technologies, Java, OOP, SOLID, JDBC, Java Web, JSP, JSTL, as well as SQL was used with relationship building.
 # Available functionality:
 - register as a driver;
 - login as driver;